Anudepp/Cabinet-of-Coffee-Affairs/README.md

 📌 **Project Overview**

-Cabinet of Coffee Affairs (CCA) is a React-based website designed for B2B exporters looking for premium-quality coffee beans sourced directly from farmers.
+Cabinet of Coffee Affairs (CCA) is a React-based website  for premium-quality coffee beans sourced directly from farmers.
 The platform provides detailed insights into different coffee varieties, their characteristics, and grades, enabling exporters to make informed decisions.

 ---